gcarvajal1222/Sentiment-Analysis-NYT-Immigration-Articles/README.md

 Folder 5- Final Sentiment output
 1. Output retrained VADER scores for all the data (NYT_data_1980_to_2020_Retrained)
 2. Output articles that are just in the United States (US_News_Articles)
 3. Output articles that are Latino immigration news that appear in the United States (US_Latino_News_Articles)
+# Extra Analysis:
+Extra Analysis for further research implementation in order to aggregate monthly, yearly and quarterly data
+# Web App Predicctions (Still in development)
+Web application in order to predict new articles from retrained data and create a service that ingests new articles via the NYT time API